kosta/cow-clicker/README.md

 ## Developing

-To generate the go connect-grpc code, follow https://connectrpc.com/docs/go/getting-started
+To generate the go and ts connect-grpc code, cd to `grpc-api` and run `npx buf generate`

-To generate the web connect-grpc code, follow https://connectrpc.com/docs/web/getting-started